briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

         which the employer paid qualifying wages to the employee for personal services performed in the Municipality.

-    5. _(5)_ If an employer’s fixed location is the Municipality and the employer qualifies as a small employer as defined in Section 124.02, the employer shall withhold Municipal income tax on all of the employee’s qualifying wages for a taxable year and remit that tax only to the Municipality, regardless of the number of days which the employee worked outside the corporate boundaries of the Municipality.
+    5. _(5)_ If an employer's fixed location is the Municipality and the employer qualifies as a small employer as defined in Section 124.02, the employer shall withhold Municipal income tax on all of the employee's qualifying wages for a taxable year and remit that tax only to the Municipality, regardless of the number of days which the employee worked outside the corporate boundaries of the Municipality.

-        To determine whether an employer qualifies as a small employer for a taxable year, the employer will be required to provide the Tax Administrator with the employer’s federal income tax return for the preceding taxable year.
+        To determine whether an employer qualifies as a small employer for a taxable year, the employer will be required to provide the Tax Administrator with the employer's federal income tax return for the preceding taxable year.

     6. _(6)_ Divisions (C)(2)(a) and (4) of this section shall not apply to the